omidarmat/onLearn/react.md

 We currently have a good understanding about the initial part of this process; that is, transforming components to React elements.
 But we don't know yet, how the second part of this process is carried out, which is transforming React elements into DOM elements and then being displayed in the UI.

-### **How components are displayed on the screen**
+### How components are displayed on the screen

 We are now going to take a quick look at each of the phases involved in displaying components on the screen.
 Then we will zoom into each phase to understand how the entire process works internally.

 The process that we are interested in starts by React each time that a new render is triggered, most of the time by updating the state somewhere in the app.
 So we can now list the phases as:

-1. **Render is triggered:** There are only 2 ways in which a render can be triggered:
+1. Render is triggered: There are only 2 ways in which a render can be triggered:

    - Initial render of the application, which is the very first time that the app runs.
    - Re-render which happens when state is updated in one or more component instances.

 > The render process is triggered for the entire application, not just for one single component.
 However, this does not mean that the entire DOM is updated.
 In React, rendering is only about calling the component functions, and later figuring out what needs to change in the DOM.
 This might seem confusing because in practice, it looks like React only re-renders the component where the state update happens, but that is not how it works behind the scenes.
 Actually, React looks at the entire tree whenever a render happens.

-> A render is not triggered immediately, but **scheduled** for when JS engine has some 'free time'.
+> A render is not triggered immediately, but scheduled for when JS engine has some 'free time'.
 This, however, means a few miliseconds that we don't even notice.
-There are also some situations like multiple `setState` function calls in the same function, like event handlers, where renders will be **batched**.
+There are also some situations like multiple `setState` function calls in the same function, like event handlers, where renders will be batched.
 Take this code as an example:
 >
 > ```js
 > const [answer, setAnswer] = useState("");